Unionism in Ireland: 1998 Good Friday Agreement

-In the UK's acceptance of Irish unity by consent was not new.
-It had been there in 1973 at Sunningdale, in the Anglo-Irish Agreement of 1985 and again in the 1993 Downing Street Declaration in which London had disclaimed any "selfish strategic or economic interest" in the matter.
+In the UK's acceptance of Irish unity by consent had been there in 1973 at Sunningdale, in the Anglo-Irish Agreement of 1985 and again in the 1993 Downing Street Declaration in which London had disclaimed any "selfish strategic or economic interest" in the matter.
 Unionists were nonetheless discomforted by the republican claim that the 1998 Agreement had, in the words of Gerry Adams, "dealt the union a severe blow": "there was now no absolute commitment, no raft of parliamentary acts to back up an absolute claim, only an agreement to stay until the majority decided otherwise".

 In the May 1998 referendum on the Good Friday Agreement, on a turnout of 81%, 71.1% voted in favour.
 (A simultaneous referendum held in the Republic of Ireland on a 56% turnout produced a majority in favour of 94.4%).
 The best estimates indicated that all but 3 or 4% of Catholics/Nationalists voted Yes, but that almost half of Protestants/Unionists (between 47 and 49%) stood with the DUP and voted No.

-Chief among the DUP's objections was neither the North-South Ministerial Council, although that remained under suspicion, nor the principle of power-sharing as such.
+Chief among the DUP's objections was neither the North-South Ministerial Council nor the principle of power-sharing as such.
 When the new Executive was formed, the DUP matched Sinn Féin in taking two ministerial seats.
 The issue was the continuation of the IRA as an armed and active organisation: the republicans were at the table while retaining, at readiness, the capacity for terrorist action further bolstered by the release of republican prisoners.
 In an agreement that called parties to use their influence with paramilitaries to achieve disarmament, there was no effective sanction.
 Martin McGuinness and Gerry Adams were free to insist that the IRA took their own counsel.

-In October 2002, at a time the IRA had finally agreed but not yet complied with a process for decommissioning their arms, a police raid on Sinn Féin's offices at Stormont suggested that the organisation was still active and collecting intelligence.
-Trimble led the UUP out of the Executive and the Assembly was suspended.
-(No charges were brought as a result of the raid at the centre of which was a Sinn Féin staffer, Denis Donaldson, later exposed as a government informer, and a public inquiry was ruled not in the public interest).